 Section breaks create a barrier between parts of a document, allowing you to format each section independently.
 For example, you may want one section to have two columns without adding columns to the entire document.
-Word has several different types of section breaks:
+Word offers several types of section breaks:

 - Next Page: This option adds a section break and moves text after the break to the next page of the document.
 This is useful for creating a new page with normal formatting after a page that contains column formatting.

 - Continuous: This option inserts a section break and allows you to continue working on the same page.
 This type of break is useful when you need to separate a paragraph from columns.

 - Even Page and Odd Page: These options add a section break and move the text after the break to the next even or odd page.
 These options may be useful when you need to begin a new section on an even or odd page (for example, a new chapter of a book).